FossMec/Awesome-GSoC-List/README.md

 - [2015](https://www.google-melange.com/archive/gsoc/2015)
 - [2014](https://www.google-melange.com/archive/gsoc/2014)

-GSoC Proposals of Previous Scholars
+GSoC Proposals of Previous Scholars :couple:
 ---

 *These are some of GSoC proposals of previous students*